 What makes this such an excellent service?

 For DXpeditions please check QSL Policy of the DXpedition.
-It may be different to mine!
+It will be different to mine!
+DXpedition sets the QSL Policy!

 Please do not send me any incoming Bureau cards.
 USE OQRS ONLY.